 - Your video's keywords throughout

-YouTube is the second largest search engine today, so yes using keywords in your video description contributes to SEO.
-Learn how content marketing and SEO can yield to high quality leads.
+YouTube is the second largest search engine today, so yes, like we've mentioned before, using keywords in your video description contributes to SEO.

 6. Use Category Tags